yanghou/cs122-project/readme.txt

 The frontend is a light website using Django framework.
 The user could get access to the fontend as follows:

-1) The user may cd to the directory named vote under the cs122-project directory, and run the command: python manage.py runserver.
+1) The user may cd to the directory named vote under the cs122-project repo, and run the command: python manage.py runserver.

 2) The user may type the address http://127.0.0.1:8000 in a browser, the main page should show up.